-"...so you'll just have to take it back and get your superiors to sign off on it," L'gevMemb lectured Second Degree C'demBreg when he got home that evening.
+"...so you'll just have to take it back and get your superiors to sign off on it," L'gevMemb lectured Third Degree C'demBreg when he got home that evening.

-That p'quas'tka computer chip showing up again after all this time was just what he needed to round out his little day.
+That p'quas'tka computer disc showing up again after all this time was just what he needed to round out his little day.
 "I'm sorry, love," he murmured.

 "You have no idea how big a smell this thing made.
 If we have to give it up now, the museum will have the biggest tail knot ever to deal with, not to mention the legal hassles!"

 C'demBreg hardly noticed since he was preoccupied with the realization that some First Secret technology loaded with First Secret data had kicked around the local museum all summer; that academic circles were all a-buzz with it; that he was the one who dismissed it as useless and let it go; that in her present mood he was not likely to get any tonight; and that he could probably give their promotion to Second Degree a fond parting ear-nibble.
 His worthy would not be pleased.

 "Are you listening to me, C'demBreg?"